BrilliantPlugins/WPWidgetToggle/readme.txt

 Open a support thread and I’ll see if we can make it compatible with your theme's custom markup.

 == Changelog ==

+= 0.2 =
+* Add option to keep widgets open on load
+* Add option to target widgets or widget areas with jQuery selectors

 = 0.1 =
 * Initial release, works with default WP widget markup